sosper30/eep520/HW_assignments/HW2_assignment.md

       - Makefile
 ```

-In the first directory, the `solutions.h` file will include `unit_test.h`, which should have all your function declarations in it.
+In the first directory, the `solutions` file will include `solutions.h`, which should have all your function declarations in it.
 The implementations of those functions should be put in `solutions.c`.

 # Exercises